Here's what experts say 'A House of Dynamite' gets wrong (and right) about nuclear war

 "The 'Football' looked exactly as it should and that the Presidential Decision Handbook [which lists the pre-set options for a nuclear strike] was a reasonable-looking facsimile," he said.

 Those on the conference call would likely face very human dilemmas, and that might lead them to deviate from the rules, added Erin Dumbacher, an expert in nuclear policy at the Council on Foreign Relations.
-"You see them at some point in time break the rules and bring their cell phones into the classified area because they have real families and real personal lives … that's also very real."
+"You see them at some point in time break the rules and bring their cell phones into the classified area because they have real families and real personal lives."

 The president would have a choice the film never discusses